Cost is understandably one of the biggest concerns about higher education. College is a major investment for students and, often, their parents.

 Many parents worry about student loan debt and the impact it could have on their child’s future.
 Students who take out loans to pay for college should borrow only what they absolutely need and understand that it will have to be paid back, even if they don’t graduate.

 Before taking out a student loan, students should consider the potential income they could earn with the degree they are seeking and determine how much they can afford to borrow and repay.
+Have your student utilize the Federal Student Aid Loan Simulator to get a better understanding of the impacts of borrowing.

 Keeping costs under control

-Student can help keep college costs under control by:
+Students can help keep college costs under control by:

 - Earning college credit during high school by taking dual credit and AP classes during high school.